 Integrations

 Any integration must be registered in an account in order to receive keys for OAuth authorization, as there can be no anonymous API calls.
-The user must understand which services have access to account data and to what extent.
+The client must understand which services have access to account data and to what extent.

 Kommo account